ByronMayne/Weaver/README.md

 A great example of this is the [Unity Project Updater](https://docs.unity3d.com/Manual/APIUpdater.html).
 It uses both versions of code weaving on your project.
 It uses text replacing for unsupported code in your source files and IL weaving for compiled dlls.

-Weaver for now only uses IL Weaving which runs once everytime an assembly is recompiled.
+Weaver for now only uses IL Weaving which runs once every time an assembly is recompiled.

 ### Features
 * Hooked into Unity callbacks to run automatically.